-- OPTIONAL: Sesame seeds, black sesame seeds, poppy seeds, garlic flakes and/or onion flakes (all mixed or any combination – for topping)
+- sesame seeds and/or poppy seeds, garlic flakes and/or onion flakes - all mixed or any combination - for topping (optional)

 - Preheat the oven to 400° F (200° C).
 Line a baking sheet with parchment paper or a silicone mat.

 - Add the shredded cheese to a large bowl, top with cream cheese in small pieces.
-Microwave on high for 1 min, stir, then for another minute.
+Microwave on high for 1 min, stir, and microwave again for another minute.
 Stir again until cheese mixture is fully melted, creamy and uniform.
-If needed, heat cheeses for longer, in 30 sec increments.
+If needed, heat cheeses longer, stirring again after each 30-sec increment.

-- On a separate bowl, lightly beat the eggs and combine with the almond flour, psyllium husks and baking powder.
+- On a separate bowl, lightly beat the eggs and combine with the almond flour, psyllium husks and baking powder until combined.

-- Stir the flour mixture with the melted cheese mixture, mixing quickly until a dough forms.
-If cheese becomes stringy and is not incorporating, warm up the mixture a little more (15-20 secs at a time) and try again.
+- Stir the almond flour mixture with the melted cheese mixture, mixing quickly until a dough forms.
+If cheese becomes stringy and is not incorporating, warm up the mixture in the microwave a little more (15-20 secs at a time) and try again.

-- After the mixture is completely uniform (no visible separated areas of cheese or almond flour), the dough may be very sticky.
-Let it cool or place in the fridge for a few minutes to become firmer before shaping the bagels.
+- After the mixture is completely uniform (no visible separated areas of cheese or almond flour), it's done.
+Try shaping the dough.
+If it's too sticky, place in the fridge for a few minutes before shaping the bagels.

-- Divide the dough in 6 portions.
+- Divide the dough into 6 portions.
 Roll each portion into a log.
-Join the ends and press together to form the bagels “ring” shape.
+Join the ends and press together to form the bagels "ring" shape.

 - Place a small quantity of the topping(s) in a small plate.
 Press the bagels onto the topping(s) and place on the baking sheet (topping side up).